 To install the database, you need to run the following commands:

-After the successful installation of the Database, we need to secure it by password, for this step runs the following command.
+After the successful installation of the Database, we need to secure it by password, for this step run the following command.

 This process will prompt five questions, and you need to enter “Y” for the answers.
 In the first question, enter “Y” and set a new password for the database.

-Now, we have secured our Database, now need to create a new database with a new user for WordPress.
-So, run these following commands.
+Now, that we have secured our Database, now need to create a new database with a new user for WordPress.
+So, run the following commands.

-Now check the databases list for confirmation, use the following commands:
+Now check the database list for confirmation, use the following commands:

 *enter your password